DWilliames/Google-sheets-content-sync-sketch-plugin/README.md

 You can give multiple values to the same title, by default it will grab the first one.

-To specifically get a specific value — add the 'nth' one you want after a '.'. e.g. to get the 2nd title value a layer may be called `layer name #title.2`.
+To get a specific value — add the 'nth' one you want after a '.'

+e.g. to get the 2nd title value a layer may be called `layer name #title.2`.

 Spreadsheet Multiple values | Sketch Multiple values :---:|:---: